asterisk/documentation/docs/Fundamentals/Key-Concepts/The-Stasis-Message-Bus.md

----
+!!! tip Asterisk 12 and Later

-**Tip: Asterisk 12 and Later** This content only applies to Asterisk 12 and later.
+    This content only applies to Asterisk 12 and later.

----
+[//]: # (end-tip)

 In Asterisk 12, a new core component was added to Asterisk: the Stasis Message Bus.
 As the name suggests, Stasis is an internal publish/subscribe message bus that lets the real-time core of Asterisk inform other modules or components – who subscribe for specific information topic – about events that occurred that they were interested in.